-While producing more raw materials from both primary and secondary sources is important to supply EU production industries and meet EU growing needs, one essential goal of the circular economy is to keep products and resources (at their highest value) in use for as long as possible.
+While exploring for and producing more RM from both primary and secondary sources is important to supply EU production industries and meet EU growing needs, one essential goal of the circular economy is to keep products and resources (at their highest value) in use for as long as possible.
 For this reason, efforts and awareness actions that promote product longevity, repair as well as sustainable use and reuse are included within the scope of the Partnership.